1944 Facts, Fun Trivia and History

 In 1944, Russia captured an American B-29 bomber.
 Stalin demanded exact clones be made for the Russian air force.
-A small hole was found on the left wing of the captured aircraft as a result of a manufacturing mistake.
-All Russian TU-4 bombers included the unnecessary hole in the left wing. #copycat
+A small hole was found on the left wing of the captured aircraft due to a manufacturing mistake.
+All Russian TU-4 bombers included an unnecessary hole in the left wing. #copycat

 The term ‘Gaslighting’ comes from a 1938 play and a 1944 movie called Gas Light.

-The US and the USSR’s only direct military confrontation happened in October 1944, over the Serbian town of Niš, Serbia.
-It is considered top secret by both governments, and the exact number of casualties is unknown.
+The US and the USSR’s only direct military confrontation happened in October 1944 over the Serbian town of Niš, Serbia.
+Both governments consider it a top secret, and the exact number of casualties is unknown.

-The cause of Celiac (Coeliac) Disease, the intolerance to gluten, was discovered during the Dutch famine of 1944 when wheat was scarce.
+The cause of Celiac (Coeliac) Disease, gluten intolerance, was discovered during the Dutch famine of 1944 when wheat was scarce.

 The New York Dodgers, Giants, and Yankees played a “tri-cornered game,” which consisted of all three teams competing against each other and rotating between fielding, batting, and resting.